DHI-GRAS/terracotta-react/README.md

 #### `getDatasets`

-A method that returns a Promise.
+A method that returns a Promise by making a call to the `/datasets` endpoint.
 It can take in an argument containing the query parameters used for filtering through the available datasets from the provided Terracotta host.

 For example, in the following call, the method will try to query the terracotta datasets for the `project_id: 2` including the `type: preprocess` and `type: postprocess` with that id.